 Section 8: Prejudice Review

-By Kevin Mitchell Posted on August 2, 2011
+By Kevin Mitchell | Posted: August 2, 2011

-It is not every day that a downloadable title is released that is filled to the brim with game modes, unlockables and content that rival most full price retail games.
+It is not every day that a downloadable title is released that is filled to the brim with game modes, unlockables, and content that rival most full-price retail games.

 TimeGate Studios knew it had an upward battle when they decided to transition from retail releases to full-fledged downloadable titles, but if they keep churning out titles at the same quality level as Section 8: Prejudice, they are sure to have a very profitable future.

-Conquest: This is the bread and butter of the game.
+1. Conquest: This is the bread and butter of the game.
 Large-scale multiplayer matches for up to 32 players with control points.
 Take control of control points and prevent the other team from capturing them.

 Section 8: Prejudice utilizes a truly free spawning system.
 Players can choose where to launch themselves from orbit onto the battlefield by selecting their placement on the map.
 Players can also decide to spawn next to squad-mates instead.
 While being launched through the air, the camera turns to a third-person view to watch your character descend to the battlefield.
-If the enemy has deployed any anti-air turrets in the selected area you will be ripped apart 99.9% of the time.
+If the enemy has deployed any anti-air turrets in the selected area, you will be ripped apart 99.9% of the time.
 You will be nothing more but bits and pieces raining down on the battlefield.

 While plummeting to the ground, you can slow your descent by braking.
-This comes in handle due to the fact you now have complete control on where you will land.
+This comes in handy due to the fact you now have complete control on where you will land.
 This makes it easier if you are trying to land on top of a specific building inside a base.
-Not braking at all will slam you into the ground hard leaving you open to enemy attack, which lasts for a few seconds.
+Not braking at all will slam you into the ground hard, leaving you open to enemy attack, which lasts for a few seconds.

 There are a handful of different types of weapons that can be equipped.
 Each player can have two weapons equipped at one time.
-What game doesn’t use the rule of 2 these days?
-These different types of weapons include machine guns, pistols, assault rifles and more heavy equipment like missile launches.
-While you don’t unlock new guns, you do unlock new ammo types to use with all the different weapons.
+What game doesn't use the rule of 2 these days?
+These different types of weapons include machine guns, pistols, assault rifles, and more heavy equipment like missile launchers.
+While you don't unlock new guns, you do unlock new ammo types to use with all the different weapons.

 Simply Put

 There are fierce battles to be had with Section 8: Prejudice.
-If you are looking for a single player experience I would look elsewhere but if you want a top notch online experience with plenty of unlockables this downloaded title is more than is needed.
+If you are looking for a single-player experience, I would look elsewhere, but if you want a top-notch online experience with plenty of unlockables, this downloaded title is more than is needed.
 The combat is not as fast as a twitch shooter, but I have yet to find a game that equals some of the epic battles that I have been a part of in this game.

 Note: Section 8: Prejudice was reviewed on PlayStation 3.
 A digital copy of the game was provided by the publisher/developer.